CS207Team10/cs207-FinalProject/README.md

 	reaction metadata: {'reversible': 'no', 'type': 'Elementary', 'id': 'reaction03'}
 ```

-And here's how the system deals with some potential extensions later in this project:
+### Extensibility
 1. Reversible/Non-elementary reactions

-   We store this information in the metadata of each reaction, for example:
+   We store these types of information in the metadata of each reaction, for example:
    ```python
    rsystem.reactionList[0].reactMeta
    ```